Bayonetta 3: Reception

 Bayonetta 3 received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
 Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 85% of critics.

 The combat received widespread praise from reviewers.
 Mitchell Saltzman, writing for IGN, described it as, "one of the best combat systems in gaming".
 GameSpots Jessica Howard described the gameplay as being "lightning-fast and smooth yet accommodates for different playstyles and skill levels".
 Chris Carter of Destructoid added how "seamless" the combat was and highlighted the game's wealth of content.
 The game's levels were also noted by Nintendo Life as being larger than prior games in the series, and that the game had greater replayability through challenges, collectibles, and unlockable modes.

 Some reviewers criticized the game's performance and technical issues, such as an inconsistent framerate, long loading times, and occasional low-quality textures.
 Negative opinions were also directed at the game's camera, being labelled as "frustrating" and "annoying".
-The story and characterization of its titular protagonist in comparison to the game's predecessors drew some criticism.
+The story and characterization of Bayonetta herself likewise drew heavy criticism from fans, who felt it went completely against the spirit and energy of the series' previous installments.